cognitae-ai/Cognitae/README.md

 | **[Cognitae_Audit](./Cognitae_Audit/)** | **Audit (Verification)** | Agents focused on ensuring logical coherence, quality, and safety across the ecosystem. |
 | **[Cognitae_Integrator](./Cognitae_Integrator/)** | **Integrator (Orchestration)** | The kernel of the framework, designed to synthesize the abilities of other Cognitae. |
 | **[Cognitae_Domain](./Cognitae_Domain/)** | **Domain (Specific Applications)** | Contains highly specialized agents built for a particular subject matter or industry. |

-## 5. Getting Started

-To use a Cognitae from this framework:

-1.  **Choose an Agent:** Navigate into a class directory (e.g., `Cognitae_Phronesis/`) and select an agent that matches your needs (e.g., `Auren_Strategic/`).
-2.  **Read its Documentation:** Each agent folder contains a `README.md` file explaining its specific purpose, commands, and operational flow.
-3.  **Review the Architecture:** Examine the 13 **module** files (e.g., `001_Auren_Strategic_Core.yaml`) to understand the agent's detailed construction.
-4.  **Activate the Agent:** Find the `Master System Instruction....txt` file.
-Copy its entire contents and paste them into the system prompt field of a compatible LLM interface (such as ChatGPT, Claude, or a custom API call) to begin interacting with the specialized persona.

 ---